yomidevs/yomitan/README.md

 A setup guide can be found [here](https://github.com/themoeway/yomitan-mecab-installer/blob/master/README.md).

 ## Frequently Asked Questions

+**I can't scan text in Firefox!**

+In Firefox's Manifest V3, host permissions are treated as opt-in.
+For Yomitan to work properly, the recommended permissions must be explicitly set.
+In the Yomitan welcome page, go to the `Recommended Permissions (Important)` section and check `Enable recommended permissions`.

 **I'm having problems importing dictionaries in Firefox, what do I do?**